Ogeon/rustful/README.md

  * `rustc_json_body` - Parse the request body as JSON.
 Enabled by default.
  * `ssl` - Enable SSL, and thereby HTTPS.
 Enabled by default.
+ * `multipart` - Enable parsing of `multipart/form-data` requests.
+Enabled by default.

 ##Write Your Server
 Here is a simple example of what a simple project could look like.
 Visit